Equivariant ordinary homology and cohomology: Products

+and the cup product is natural, that the cup product respects restriction to subgroups follows from the fact that it respects the Wirthm\"uller isomorphism. \end{proof}

-\begin{proof}[Proof of Part (\ref{item:vcupfixedsets}) of Theorem \ref{thm:vcupproduct}] (Refer to the middle of Section~\ref{sec:vsubgroups} for the algebra involved in the construction of restriction to fixed points.)
-By part~(\ref{item:vcupsubgroup}) we know that the cup product respects the restriction to the normalizers $NI$ and $NJ$, so we may as well assume that $I$ is normal in $G$ and $J$ is normal in $K$.
-There is a natural quotient map (not necessarily an isomorphism)
+\begin{proof}[Proof of Part (\ref{item:vcupfixedsets}) of Theorem \ref{thm:vcupproduct}] (Refer to Section~\ref{sec:vsubgroups} for the algebra involved in the construction of restriction to fixed points.)
+By part~(\ref{item:vcupsubgroup}) we know that the cup product respects the restriction to the normalizers $NJ$ and $NL$, so we may as well assume that $J$ is normal in $G$ and $L$ is normal in $K$.
+The naturality of the cup product means that it suffices to show that the cup product preserves the isomorphism of Theorem~\ref{thm:fixedSetIso}.